Arrival in Callander

 - Luggage transfer between the hotels

-- Detailed travel documents 1 x per room (GE, EN with route maps, route description. local attractions, important telephone numbers)
+- Detailed travel documents 1 x per room (German, English with route maps, route description. local attractions, important telephone numbers)

 - GPS-data is available on request